What is IRA-Approved Platinum? What Does it Mean and Which Platinum Bars and Coins are Eligible?

 Not all platinum coins and bars are eligible to be a part of an IRA account.
 IRS has strict requirements on which bullion is allowed and which isn’t.

-The most popular platinum coin for deposit into a platinum IRA is the American Platinum Eagle coin, being the official platinum coin of the U.S.
+The most popular platinum coin for depositing into a platinum IRA is the American Platinum Eagle ( American Platinum Eagle is the official platinum coin of the U.S).

 Platinum isn’t the only IRA-eligible precious metal.
 There’s also IRA-eligible gold, IRA eligible silver and IRA eligible palladium.